-Climate change can worsen existing differences in health, making it an important health equity issue.
-The effects of climate change add to other longstanding differences among people that result in different health outcomes for communities in the United States.
-These differences include exposures to pollution, poor living conditions, racism and other forms of discrimination, and psychological stresses.
+The effects of climate change can worsen existing differences in health, adding to other longstanding differences among people that result in different health outcomes for communities in the United States.
+These differences include poor living conditions, racism and other forms of discrimination, and psychological stresses.

 How climate change impacts human health

-- More frequent and severe heat waves lead to more heat-related illnesses and deaths.
+- Heat: More frequent and severe heat waves lead to more heat-related illnesses and deaths.

-- Seasonal changes can shift the geographic area where disease-carrying insects, such as mosquitoes, ticks, and fleas transmit West Nile Virus, dengue fever, Lyme disease, and malaria to humans.
+- Seasonal Changes: Seasonal changes can shift the geographic area where disease-carrying insects, such as mosquitoes, ticks, and fleas transmit West Nile Virus, dengue fever, Lyme disease, and malaria to humans.

-- Increasing temperatures can cause poor air quality that affects the heart and worsens cardiovascular disease.
+- Temperature Changes: Increasing temperatures can cause poor air quality that affects the heart and worsens cardiovascular disease.

-- More frequent and severe extreme weather events can cause injuries, deaths, and illnesses, and can also harm mental health due to damage to property, loss of loved ones, displacement, and chronic stress.
+- Severe Weather: In addition to injuries, illnesses, and deaths, more frequent and severe extreme weather events can harm mental health due to damage to property, loss of loved ones, displacement, and chronic stress.